-— News Watch hosted a “South Dakota Matters” online panel discussion on Native American education in March that has attracted more than 1,100 views.
+— News Watch hosted a “South Dakota Matters” online panel discussion the state teacher shortage and the role of politics in education in June that has attracted more than 1,300 views.

-— Reporter Stu Whitney appeared on Dakota News Now TV in Sioux Falls for an in-depth, on-air discussion of his article on a disabled military veteran.
+— Reporter Stu Whitney appeared on Dakota News Now TV in Sioux Falls for a discussion of his article on diesel fuel prices; Pfankuch appeared twice on “In the Moment” by South Dakota Public Broadcasting to highlight News Watch reporting on carbon-dioxide pipeline projects and the education/politics package.

 MEDIA PARTNER USAGE